 - For the treatment of thyroid cancer:

-- Adults—140 milligrams (mg) per day as a single dose.
+- Adults—140 milligrams (mg) (one 80 mg and three 20 mg capsules) per day as a single dose.
 Your doctor may adjust the dose if needed.

 - Children—Use and dose must be determined by your doctor.